Zer0-One/libtmj/README.md

 A library for loading [Tiled](https://www.mapeditor.org) maps in JSON format

-Bear in mind that this library is currently in beta and not yet stable.
+Bear in mind that this library is relatively new.
 If you find bugs, or find that the library is missing an important feature, please file an issue.

 ## Dependencies